nirch/homage-alpha/Homage/Readme.txt

 - App

     - Fonts                         : Fonts files used in this app.
-DINOT(DINOT-Regular) and DIN OT(DINOT-CondBold).
     - Notification Center           : Related to *local* notifications used to notify different layers of the app about occured events.
     - Logs                          : Logging macros
     - Supporting Files              : General projects files, headers and plists